Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation

-In this paper, we reveal the rich NH physics in quantum channels and explore its applications.
-We first prove that a quantum channel in its natural representation is pseudo-Hermitian if it is diagonalizable, due to its special spectral structure.
-The main result is to build the connection between the spectral structure of a quantum channel and the measurement statistics in sequential channels, i.e., the channel spectrum can be efficiently measured by tracking the probability of a specific outcome in repetitive channels.
-We further construct a typical class of quantum channels with each channel composed of a unitary channel and a weak-measurement channel, whose spectral properties can be well captured by perturbation theory.
-Through practical examples, we verify that the spectrum measurement of such concatenated channels enables us to learn the free Hamiltonians generating the unitary channel.
-These results provide a general framework for recent experiments in tracking single nuclear spins with sequential weak measurements \cite{cujia2019,pfender2019}, such that these schemes can be generalized to detect arbitrary nuclear spin clusters in nanoscale NMR.
+In this Letter, we present a general framework to measure the quantum channel spectrum and explore its application to Hamiltonian parameter estimation.
+The main result is to build the connection between the {channel spectrum} and the measurement statistics in repeated applications of the same channel.
+Specifically, the channel spectrum can be efficiently measured by tracking the probability of a specific outcome in repetitive quantum channels.
+We further construct a typical class of quantum channels, each composed of a unitary channel and a weak-measurement channel, whose spectral properties can be well captured by perturbation theory.
+Through practical examples, we verify that the spectrum measurement of such a concatenated channel enables us to learn the parameters in the free Hamiltonian generating the unitary channel.
+These results provide a general model to understand recent experiments in tracking the precession of single nuclear spins with repetitive weak measurements \cite{cujia2019,pfender2019}, such that these schemes can be generalized to detect arbitrary nuclear spin clusters for nanoscale NMR.

-\textit{Preliminary.} We start by introducing the basic notations in defining different representations of a quantum channel \cite{watrous2018}.
-The Stinespring representation of a quantum channel describes the evolution of a system state $\rho$ by first coupling the system to a quantum environment and then partially tracing over the environment, i.e., $\Phi(\rho)=\Tr_{E}[U_{\rm tot}(\rho_{E}\otimes\rho) U^\dagger_{\rm tot}]$, where the environment can always be enlarged so that $\rho_{E}=|\phi\rangle_E\langle \phi|$ is a pure state, $U_{\rm tot}$ is a unitary transformation of the composite system, $(\cdot)^{\dagger}$ denotes the Hermitian conjugation, and $\Tr_{\rm E}$ is the partial trace over the environment.
-After tracing over the environment basis $\{|e_j\rangle_E\}_{j=1}^r$, the quantum channel is transformed into its Kraus representation
+\textit{Preliminaries and spectral properties of quantum channels.} We start by introducing the basic notations in defining different representations of a quantum channel \cite{watrous2018}. {The Kraus representation of a quantum channel is}